Covid 19 coronavirus: National MP Michael Woodhouse on the Covid women's 'kiss and cuddle' claim

 WATCH LIVE:

-Two women who have tested positive for Covid-19 got lost on their drive from Auckland to Wellington and required help - giving the person a "kiss and a cuddle", Parliament has been told.
+Two women who have tested positive for Covid-19 got lost on their drive from Auckland to Wellington and required help - giving their helpers a "kiss and a cuddle", Parliament has been told.

-National MP Michael Woodhouse claimed today that the pair, who travelled from Britain to New Zealand, had to meet someone for help with directions.
+National MP Michael Woodhouse claimed today that the pair, who travelled from London to New Zealand, had to meet someone for help with directions.

 He said a source told him the two women were in a borrowed car and got lost on their way from Auckland to Wellington so stopped and asked someone for directions.